RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 # Subjective Preliminary Claims
 Here are claims behind the private sector disinformation/influence operations related to risks online correlating to in-person, the motivations, the high-volume, and the devestation towards Amber Heard.
-To save a life, and other lives these services can ravage at far lower volume due to less resilience, see attachments, leads, and read the below to understand the modus operendi.
+<br>To save a life, and other lives these services can ravage at far lower volume due to less resilience, see attachments, leads, and read the below to understand the modus operendi.
-<br>- The bigger the challenge, the greater the opportunity.
+<br><i>- The bigger the challenge, the greater the opportunity.</i>

 ## Evolving Subjective Interpretations -
 <b>Connect the <b>Data Science/Social Network Analysis</b> with verifiable accounts, postings and analysis with <b>cybersecurity</b> (wayback machine, domain checking, etc), and cyber intelligence research.
 Have multiple experts cross-check.